 Did you notice some similar themes?
-These are the ones that I noticed overlap with our Sinai story (comment below if you found other overlapping themes).
+These are the ones I noticed overlapping with our Sinai story (comment below if you found other overlapping themes).

 I want to give special attention to that last similarity.
 In the Sinai story, 3000 were slain, but in Acts 3000 were redeemed.
 What an incredible story of God’s redemption.
-Even though God’s people before could not listen to the voice of God on this fiery mountain in Sinai, they’re now given tongues of fire and speak in everyone’s own language.
-Some mock what God is doing by calling them drunk, but after Kefa (Peter) speaks scriptures to them, the hard hearts of Sinai are stung, the stiff-necks are loosened!
+Even though God’s people could not listen to the voice of God on this fiery mountain in Sinai, they’re now given tongues of fire and speak in the languages of everyone else present in Jerusalem.
+Some mock what God is doing by calling them drunk, but after Peter speaks scriptures to them, the hard hearts (like those at Sinai) are stung and the stiff-necks are loosened!
 The 3000 are redeemed!

 Isn’t that incredible!
-All of a sudden we realize that the very first Shavuot and this Shavuot right after Jesus’ death and resurrection are intimately tied together.
-So all of this is really neat and fascinating, but what does it actually mean and how does it affect our lives?
+All of a sudden we realize the very first Shavuot and this later Shavuot right after Jesus’ death and resurrection are intimately tied together.
+This is all really neat and fascinating, but what does it mean and how does it affect our lives?

 We cannot live this way as individuals.
 We need each other.
-We need our brothers and sisters to stand faithfully with God, speak scripture, and allow God’s tongues of fire to speak life into others.
-Yes, the life that resurrects from the dead.
-Yes, the life that redeems.
+We need our brothers and sisters to stand faithfully with God, speak scripture, and allow God’s tongues of fire to speak life into others, the life that resurrects from the dead.
+The life that redeems.

-Shavuot is a day of communities hearing God’s words and hanging on every word that comes from the mouth of God.
-It is afterall the Word of God that redeems us.
+Shavuot is a day of communities hearing God’s words and hanging on every one.
+It’s the Word of God that redeems us.

 This leads us perfectly into understanding how Shavuot is traditionally observed.